 These articles by Harry Ritchie are about the politics of what we consider to be “good” or “proper” writing.
 He asks questions like: who decides what’s ‘correct’ grammar, and what’s not?
 Why shouldn’t we split infinitives – who made that rule up, and why?
 What grammar rules are connected to clarity, to ensuring that we all understand quickly and easily the point a writer is trying to make, and which grammar rules are arbitrary, or – even worse – motivated by social and racial snobbery?

 These are the kinds of questions Ritchie is consistently interested in thinking about; he examines the politics behind the rules and regulations he details.
 As well as the articles reproduced here, you might like to listen to this podcast, produced by History Today, in which Harry explores the common ancestor-roots of all languages.
 All together, these materials constitute a Body of Work.

 Towards Assessment: Individual Oral

-- Shaw’s Pygmalion – you could compare attitudes towards varieties of English as expressed by Higgins in Act 1, or look at his teaching methods in Act 2.
+- Shaw’s Pygmalion – you could explore a particularly strong attitude towards a non-standard variety of English as expressed by Higgins in Act 1.

 Categories:Time and Space